EDABK-C-C-Training-K67/week2-cfundamental-themostbasicdefinition-spm1102/revision.md

 # Task 3: Practice `scanf`

 ## 3.1.
 Develop a program that receives a real number as input and prints the number to the console.
+Only use `scanf` and `printf`.
+No string processing allowed.

 **Input:** A real number with a maximum of 6 digits
 E.g. 3.14121, 103.167, 987654, 12345.7